vijujoseph/product-services/README.md

 there.

 ## Note
--   Completed cration of both micro services for importing and aggregating
+-   Completed creation of both microservices for importing and aggregating respectively
 -   Coding is in progress for adding message broker to pass data from importer service to aggregator services.
-It will be submitted by today EOD.
+It will be comitted at the earliest.

 ## Solution
 -   First microservices (product-importer-service) parse the excel for data.
-You can add more test data by running the test case -ProductImporterServiceApplicationTests Before executing the test case, add the the respective CSV file under resources/template/dataExample1.csv Then execute the data
+You can add more test data by running the test case -ProductImporterServiceApplicationTests .
+Before executing the test case, add the the respective CSV file under resources/template/dataExample1.csv Then execute the data
     * At the time of starting up the application, system default load 1000 products from the CSV dataExample.csv.